meteor/galaxy-docs/content/seo.md

 <h4 id="prerender-alternative">Using your own Prerender service</h4>

-You can use your own Prerender service by configuring it in the application settings.
+You can use your own Prerender service by configuring it in the application settings file (settings.json).
 If Galaxy finds a pre-configured Prerender service, then Galaxy will not configure the application to use Galaxy's integrated Prerender.io service.